outeredge/dredger/README.md

 # dredger
 Dredger is a docker tool to help automate local web development environments.
 It automatically starts a http proxy on port 80 so you can run multiple environments at once with ease.
 No more remembering container hashes!

-## Install / Upgrade
+## Install
-Run the command below to install or upgrade dredger.
+Run the command below to install dredger.
 Tested on Ubuntu 14.04.

 `$ wget -qO- https://raw.githubusercontent.com/outeredge/dredger/master/install.sh | sh`

+## Update
+To upgrade dredger to the latest version, simply run `$ dredger self-update` from your command line.

 ## Usage